-She earned a bachelor of arts in geography from UC Berkeley, a doctorate in ecology from UC Davis and the Bodega Marine Laboratory, and an Executive MBA from Wharton, University of Pennsylvania.
+Mace holds a BA in Geography from the University of California, Berkeley, a PhD in Ecology from the University of California, Davis and the Bodega Marine Laboratory, and an MBA from The Wharton School of the University of Pennsylvania.

 Phone: (916) 492-0996